-A heat probe or electrode is placed in a normal bladder catheter and then inserted into the urethra where it is positioned in the center of the prostate.
-The probe emits radiofrequency waves which are collected either by the hypertrophic tissue of BPH (Benign Prostate Hyperplasia) or the cancerous tissue of a prostate cancer.
-The heat development inside the prostate is controlled by computer.
-This elevated temperature causes thermic damage to the malignant tissue, which is destroyed effectively and replaced by healthy tissue.
-To be precise, with this method we not only destroy the malignant tumor cells in the prostate, but we also trigger an active specific immune response.
+After all, a heat probe or electrode placed in a normal bladder catheter.
+And then inserted into the urethra where it positioned in the center of the prostate.
+The probe emits radiofrequency waves collected either by the hypertrophic tissue of BPH (Benign Prostate Hyperplasia).
+Or the cancerous tissue of prostate cancer.
+The heat development inside the prostate controlled by a computer.
+So this elevated temperature causes thermic damage to the malignant tissue, which destroyed effectively and replaced by healthy tissue.
+To be precise, with this method we not only destroy the malignant tumor cells in the prostate.
+But we also trigger an active specific immune response.
 Due to the temporary hormone therapy, we achieve a hormone growth inhibition of cancer cells outside of the prostate.

 The Transurethral Prostate Hyperthermia is suitable for the treatment of: